Furniture design icon Giulio Cappellini encourages RISD students to study the history of design so they can reinvent established forms.

 The groundbreaking Proust armchair (1978) by late Italian designer Alessandro Mendini played with Baroque traditions.

 When Italian designer Giulio Cappellini left the architecture world to join his family’s furniture business in 1979, he made a conscious decision to bring young, international design talents into the fold.
 Today, he maintains creative control of the Cappellini brand, which was absorbed by global furniture design firm Haworth in 2014.
-RISD’s Furniture Design department invited the dynamic trendsetter to share his story with students on Wednesday, October 28, in a virtual conversation with fellow furniture designer and RISD President Rosanne Somerson.
+RISD’s Furniture Design department invited the dynamic trendsetter to share his story with students on Wednesday, October 28, in an online conversation with fellow furniture designer and RISD President Rosanne Somerson.

 Cappellini began the conversation by running through a who’s who of furniture designers he’s collaborated with over the years, including Australia’s Marc Newson, Japan’s Shiro Kuramata and Britain’s Tom Dixon and Jasper Morrison, many of whom he still works with today.
 “One life is not enough to do everything that I want to do,” he says.
 “I try every day to create something new, to surprise people and create change.”